 How to start working with a virtual assistant

-Your business is growing and you now feel you are ready to bring someone into your team, as you can no longer do it alone.
-You don’t have the funds or the need for a full time employee.
-So you’re next best option is to look at hiring a Virtual Assistant.
+Your business is growing, and you’re ready to bring someone onto your team because you can no longer manage everything on your own.
+However, you don’t have the budget or need for a full-time employee, so the next best option is to hire a Virtual Assistant (VA).

 What is a Virtual Assistant (VA)?

-A VA is a business owner providing support services to other businesses in various areas such as administration, social media, graphics, newsletters, online content management, project management, ghost writing and more.
+A VA is a business owner who provides support services to other businesses across various areas, such as administration, social media, graphic design, newsletters, online content management, project management, ghostwriting, and more.

-VAs vary from business to business on what services they provide.
-You can click here to see what services I provide.
+VAs offer different services depending on their business.
+You can click here to see the services I provide.

 Benefits of working with a VA

-You can hire VAs on a project basis, for a set number of hours per week or month or on a retainer package.
-This is something you can work out with your VA service you want to engage.
+You can hire VAs on a project basis, for a set number of hours per week or month, or on a retainer package.
+This is something you can arrange with the VA service you wish to engage.

 Where to start when hiring a VA

-Before contacting VA businesses, my recommendation is to write a list of all the things you feel you need help with.
-You may find some of your identified tasks fall under the one area and others are more adhoc tasks (not a frequent requirement or a one off).
+Before contacting VA businesses, I recommend writing a list of all the tasks you feel you need help with.
+Some tasks may fall under one area, while others could be more ad-hoc or one-off requirements.

-Once you have an idea the tasks you need help with, you can then contact a couple of VA businesses and talk to them about what you feel you need assistance with and then ask them what services they also offer.
+Once you have an idea of the tasks you need assistance with, you can contact a few VA businesses, explain what you need help with, and ask what other services they offer.

-If you have no idea what you need help with but know you need help, then don’t be afraid to ask a couple of businesses what types of services they offer.
-And, ask your friends, you may find they already work a VA service or can highly recommend several VA businesses to talk to.
+If you’re unsure what you need help with but know you need support, don’t hesitate to ask VA businesses about their services.
+Also, ask your friends for recommendations—they may already work with a VA service or know of several businesses to recommend.

 How do I know which VA business to choose?

-Find the best system that works for you and your VA on communicating tasks, deadlines, information, and any other necessary instructions you need them to know.
-There are many free tools available that can help improve your communication virtually.
-Check here to grab my suggested tools.
+Find the best system for you and your VA to communicate tasks, deadlines, information, and any other necessary instructions.
+There are many free tools available that can improve virtual communication.
+Check here for my suggested tools.

 Yes, you can.
-There are VAs across the globe working at various rates.
-It all comes down your business needs and wants, not necessarily cost.
+VAs work globally and charge a variety of rates.
+It all depends on your business needs and preferences, not just the cost.

-If you would like to know more or have a chat about VA services, then please feel free to contact me.
+If you’d like to know more or have a chat about VA services, feel free to contact me.

 6 things NOT to do when hiring a virtual assistant